Introduction: Homemade Skeeball Game

 The numbers on the plexiglass that indicate score for each lane were painted on the underside of the plexiglass.

 I began by marking with tape where each lane divider was, and used a sharpie to draw the numbers where I wanted them on the top side of the glass.
 Using hobby paint, I painted the numbers on the bottom (backwards), tracing the marks I made on the front side.
-When they were done I cleaned off the sharpie numbers with denatured alcohol (the stuff used for soda can stoves).
+When they were done I cleaned off the sharpie numbers with denatured alcohol.

 Step 16: Putting All the Pieces Together